FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/teaching_pendant_software.rst

 Click the "Torque" icon to enter the Torque command editing interface

-This command is a Torque command.
-Through this command, the robot can adjust its trajectory to reduce the force when the force is greater than a certain value during the force control training process; when the force is less than a certain value, it will return to the original trajectory.
-Continue to move along the original trajectory.
+This command is a torque recording command, which realizes the real-time torque recording collision detection function.
+Click the "Torque Record Start" button to continuously record the collision situation during the operation of the motion command, and the recorded real-time torque is used as the theoretical value of the collision detection judgment to reduce the probability of false alarms.
+When the set threshold range is exceeded, the collision detection duration is recorded.
+Click the "Torque Recording Stop" button to stop recording.
+Click "Torque Record Reset" to return the status to the default state.

 .. image:: teaching_pendant_software/138.png
    :width: 6in